tarantool/cartridge/rst/cartridge_admin.rst

     |nbsp|

 #.
-Check necessary parameters.
+Check the necessary parameters.

-In this mode you can choose leader by "promote a leader" button in WebUI (or GraphQL request or manual call ``box.ctl.promote``).
+In this mode, you can choose the leader with the**Promote a leader** button in the WebUI (or a GraphQL request or manual call ``box.ctl.promote``).

 ..  image:: images/failover-promote.png